 - 4. START SPEED is the initial speed reference for the speed control prior to starting.
+Start Speed must be set above cranking speed and below the speed achieved with the Start Fuel Limit setting (light-off speed).
 A ramp from the Start Speed to Idle or Rated, whichever is selected and permissive, begins when the engine accelerates, on starting fuel, to the Start Speed setting.
 The ramp time is the ACCEL RAMP TIME or the DECEL RAMP TIME setting as determined by the Idle/Rated selection and permissives. - 5.
 START TIME is the time needed for the engine to reliably exceed the stall speed setting after the engine starts to crank (5% rated).
 Field set to prevent false stall shutdowns.
 Do not set too high since the stall shutdown is bypassed during this time. - 6.
 ACCEL RAMP TIME is the time required for the control to ramp the engine speed from Idle speed to Rated speed.
-The ramp is started whenever the Idle/Rated contact is closed and Rated is permissive. - 7.
-DECEL RAMP TIME is the time required for the control to ramp the engine speed from Rated speed to Idle speed.
+The ramp is started whenever the Idle/Rated contact is closed and Rated is permissive. - DECEL RAMP TIME is the time required for the control to ramp the engine speed from Rated speed to Idle speed.
 The ramp is started whenever the Idle/Rated contact is opened and Idle is permissive.